Prefer to talk?

 I want to start a business but don't know where to begin

-Can you make your business work?
+2. Can you make your business work?

 This comes down to one main point; is your idea viable?

 If you feel as though you have tapped into a lucrative market that no one else has then you can pretty much plough on as you'll be the only one there doing it.
-However you can still benefit from market research to ensure you are setting up in the right place.
+However, you can still benefit from market research to ensure you are setting up in the right place.
 The more feedback you gather, the more informed you can make your decision.
 Just remember not to get blinded and only look at the positive feedback, you need to take all feedback into account.

 Now, look at the competition in your area.
 This can be local to you or even distance sellers that cover your market.
-You need to look at the size of the competition and whether or not you can beat them on price (this may not be easy to gauge in some markets), and also look at the services they offer and how they differ from your own.
+You need to look at the size of the competition and whether or not you can beat them on price (this may not be easy to gauge in some markets).
+Also, look at the services they offer and how they differ from your own.
 Remember, if they're failing in an area, you can use that to avoid making the same mistake.

-Consider what you're bringing to the business
+3. Consider what you're bringing to the business

 Your new business depends on you to run it.
 You can employ others but only you can have the vision of where to take it.
-Imagine it like a baby - you're the main carer, you can employ others to look after your baby when you're not around but it's you that has the final say of how it will be raised.
+Imagine it like a baby - you're the main carer, you can employ others to look after your baby when you're not around but it's you who has the final say in how it will be raised.
 Your personal experiences, your business experience, your time, your money, your skills, your attitude and your commitment will all come into play when you start up.
-You might have the greatest business idea in the world, but without your attributes it'll never take off.
+You might have the greatest business idea in the world, but without your attributes, it'll never take off.
 Sorry.

 I'm still unsure